-- •Coordinating all the support for children with Special Educational Needs and/or Disabilities (SEND) and developing the school's SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school. - •Updating the school's SEND register and making sure that a detailed record is kept of the support your child is receiving and the progress they've made. - Providing specialist support for teachers and support staff - •Referring to, and liaising with external agencies
+Coordinating all the support for children with Special Educational Needs and/or Disabilities (SEND) and developing the school's SEND Policy to make sure all children get a consistent, high-quality response to meeting their needs in school.
+Updating the school's SEND register and making sure that a detailed record is kept of the

+•Opdating the school's SEND register and making sure that a detailed record is kept of the support your child is receiving and the progress they've made.

+•Providing specialist support for teachers and support staff

+•Referring to, and liaising with external agencies